No Result

 Building your email list starts with the right mindset and workspace setup

-Email Marketing for Authors can feel intimidating at first, we get it.
+Email Marketing for Authors can feel intimidating at first.
+We get it.
 Between writing, publishing, and trying to keep up with social media, building an email list might seem like one more thing on your plate.
 But here’s the truth: your list is the one place you truly own your connection with readers.
 No algorithms.
 No gatekeepers.
 Just you and the people who want to hear from you.

 Getting to your first 1,000 subscribers isn’t as impossible as it sounds.
 With the right steps—and a little consistency—you’ll have a loyal group of readers who open your emails, share your books, and stick with you from launch to launch.
 This guide breaks it down simply, with tips you can actually use, even if you’re starting from scratch.